DIK BARTON TITANIC EXPLORER • White Star Heritage Exhibition, 23 March - 14 April • Book tickets: titanicaberdeen.com

 ‣ Represented RMST Inc. in US courts and global media.

-‣ Principal in establishing initial artifact conservation.
+‣ Principal in establishing initial artefact conservation.

 ‣ Underwater cameraman for BBC, Nat Geo documentaries.